vszakats/hb/README.md

 Platform specific prerequisites:

 1. Windows 7 or upper system is recommended to *build* Harbour.
+   (64-bit edition is also recommended to make things simpler)
 2. Make sure to have your C compiler of choice installed in `PATH`.
 Refer to your C compiler installation and setup instructions for details.
 Make sure no tools in your `PATH`